 jamie joined Watsi on March 12th, 2013.
-Six years ago, jamie became the 735th member to automatically support a new Watsi patient every month.
-Since then, 5,723 more people have become monthly donors! jamie's most recent donation traveled 8,500 miles to support Jane, a grocer from Kenya, to fund thyroid surgery.
+Seven years ago, jamie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. jamie's most recent donation traveled 8,600 miles to support Taw, a gardener and teacher from Thailand, to fund a fracture repair surgery.